 Oxycodone (oxy) is only available through a prescription from a licensed physician.
 Unfortunately, a significant amount of oxy is now being sold on the street.

-Oxycodone produces a pleasurable high through stimulation of the brain’s reward center and elevation of dopamine levels.
-Usually, individuals who abuse oxy do so by snorting, chewing, or injecting it intravenously.
+Oxycodone produces a pleasurable high by stimulating the brain’s reward center and elevating dopamine levels.
+Usually, individuals who misuse oxy do so by snorting, chewing, or injecting it intravenously.

 After a while, you will require higher doses to achieve desired effects.
-The consistent cravings resulting from your oxy tolerance will cause you to continue to use to avoid the unpleasant withdrawal symptoms.
+The consistent cravings resulting from your oxy tolerance will cause you to continue to use to avoid the unpleasant oxycodone detox and withdrawal symptoms.

-Many individuals who abuse oxy also abuse benzos or alcohol to further their high.
+Many individuals who misuse oxy also misuse benzos or alcohol to further their high.
 This combination can be hazardous, leading to respiratory depression and death.
 Others combine OxyContin, a brand of oxycodone, with stimulants such as amphetamines, cocaine, or meth.
 This combination of drugs can cause a heart attack or stroke.

 Loss of friends and family